maxbetjes/maxbetjes.github.io/src/downloads.markdown

 The current implementation of GFRD is called eGFRD (the e is for enhanced).

 ## Get up and running in minutes
-See the [installation](http://gfrd.github.com/installation) notes for a list of prerequisites.
+See the [INSTALL](http://github.com/gfrd/egfrd/tree/develop/INSTALL) file for a list of prerequisites.

 ### E-Cell repository (Riken)